DFHack/dfhack/docs/dev/Lua API.rst

                     First 4 are function same as ascii workshop definition.
 The latter 4 are graphics layers. ``tile_signpost `` is only valid in first row and it shows up above the workshop.

   :frame_skip:     How many ticks to display one frame.
-If set to negative number, zero or skipped frames
+If set to negative number, zero or skipped, frames
-                    are synchronized with other connected machines animations.
+                   are synchronized with machine animation.

 * ``setAnimationInfoAuto(workshop_type, make_graphics_too[, frame_length][, gear_tiles])``